 Linda This Aikido story has been provided By Linda Zak from the Muswell Hill Club.
 My husband was a long time practitioner of Ki Aikido and was attending classes in Muswell Hill.
 Previously, I had some training in Karate when in my twenties.
 Recently I had some practice in Tai Chi.
 I was curious about…

-David Rae This article on “What’s your Principle?” has been provided By David Rae from the Paisley-Elderslie club.
-The difference between Ki-Aikido and other martial arts is the focus on uniting mind and body.
+David Rae This article on “What’s your Principle?” has been provided by David Rae from the Paisley-Elderslie club.
+The difference between Ki Aikido and other martial arts is the focus on uniting mind and body.
 This is quite an important difference.
-I first joined a Ki-Aikido club way back in the 80s.
-I practiced with them…
+I first joined a Ki Aikido club way back in the 80s.
+I practiced…

 Sensei Stephen Woolfall, with his students at the Panteg Ki Aikido club.
 In 1974 I had my first Aikido lesson.
 I was fourteen and I believe that at that time there was only one Aikido organisation, with Sensei Williams in charge.
 I could be wrong, but then there was no internet to check.
 Following the…